 In the previous chapter of ToolBar, we had a look over different options available in Selenium IDE Toolbar to Run, Pause, Stop, Debug etc. In this tutorial we will laern about Test Case Pane and the different operations available in the same.

-Test Case Pane is the section on Selenium IDE dialog box where all the Test Case displays.
-At the instance when Selenium IDE interface is opened, the left most container titled “Test case” containing an untitled Test Case.
+Test Case Pane is the section on the Selenium IDE dialog box where all the Test Case displays.
+At the instance when Selenium IDE interface is opened, the left-most container titled “Test case” containing an untitled Test Case.
 Thus, this left container is entitled as Test Case Pane.
 It allows to open a single Test Case or a complete Test Suite(Collection of multiple Test Cases).

-- Test case listed in order of they have created or loaded.
-But the order of the Test Case can easily be changed by dragging the Test Case to other position in the Test Case Pane.
+- Test cases listed in order of they have created or loaded.
+But the order of the Test Case can easily be changed by dragging the Test Case to other positions in the Test Case Pane.

 - The Test Case is selected in the Test Case Pane, will be shown it’s Test Steps in the Test Steps Pane.
 Selected Test Case will shown in Bold Text.

 Test Case Pane